knjoyce/MSc/README.md

 - all raw data (.csv and .sta files)
 - table of figures and corresponding data files used in my thesis
 - data frame (describing which experiment corresponds to each data file)
+- scan of lab notebook
+- serial numbers of transducers (first page of lab notebook)

 /Figure
 - all figures in my thesis